publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch54/m__us_usc_t7_s2157.md

         (2) to reveal to any other person,

-        any information which is entitled to protection as confidential information under subsection (a) of this section.
+        any information which is entitled to protection as confidential information under subsection (a).

     (c) __Penalties__

-    A violation of subsection (a) or (b) of this section is punishable by—
+    A violation of subsection (a) or (b) is punishable by—

         (1) removal from such Committee; and